 During that time, I took full ownership of developing Research Ops for the Host team, which included streamlining processes, tools, templates, reoports, and creating an easy to use repository.

-As our design team started growing, I led research and concepting for the next phases, which included room booking, a new application for service requests, and testing and iterating upon new designs and flows after prioritization of new features based on user feedback.
+As our design team started growing, I led research while collaborating with our product team on product strategy and vision for the next phases, which included room booking, a new application for service requests, and prioritization of new features based on user feedback.

 The next phases also included working with the data science team (and legal) to gather and use data from user interactions to customize the app to save users time based on common repeated actions.
 I partnered closely with the data science team and product managers to create strategy on which areas to build the base model for machine learning, so that these features could become smarter over time to suggest rooms, room temperatures, time to leave, and more based on gathered user data.
 I developed a visual for the team to digest our our proposed plan as an artifact of our collaborative sessions: